Kingxukai/linux/Documentation/admin-guide/pm/amd-pstate.rst

 pstate tracer.

 Tracer tool located in ``linux/tools/power/x86/amd_pstate_tracer``.
 It can be used in two ways.
-If trace file is available, then directly parse the file with command ::
+If trace file is available, then directly parse the woke file with command ::

  ./amd_pstate_trace.py [-c cpus] -t <trace_file> -n <test_name>